Jump to main content

 Scottish hotels to suit every personality

-The UK’s northernmost country has enjoyed a popularity peak this year, and no wonder.
 From hill hikes and golf greens to picturesque sunsets and top-class tipples, the land of the brave really does have universal appeal.
-High Life takes a look at some of the best spots for experiencing Caledonian allure from every angle
+High Life heads north to find the stays with Caledonian allure for every kind of guest

 The Duke’s Course by the Old Course Hotel, St Andrews